Myth of Er: Er's tale

 Then, in the order in which their lottery tokens were chosen, each soul was required to come forward to choose his or her next life.
 Er recalled the first one to choose a new life: a man who had not known the terrors of the underground but had been rewarded in the sky, hastily chose a powerful dictatorship.
 Upon further inspection he realized that, among other atrocities, he was destined to eat his own children.
 Er observed that this was often the case of those who had been through the path in the sky, whereas those who had been punished often chose a better life.
 Many preferred a life different from their previous experience.
 Animals chose human lives while humans often chose the apparently easier lives of animals.
+Odysseus chooses a private ordinary life after remembering the suffering caused by his love of reputation.

 After this, each soul was assigned a guardian spirit to help him or her through their life.
 They passed under the throne of Lady Necessity, then traveled to the Plane of Oblivion, where the River of Forgetfulness (River Lethe) flowed.
 Each soul was required to drink some of the water, in varying quantities; again, Er only watched.
 As they drank, each soul forgot everything.
 As they lay down at night to sleep each soul was lifted up into the night in various directions for rebirth, completing their journey.
 Er remembered nothing of the journey back to his body.
 He opened his eyes to find himself lying on the funeral pyre early in the morning, able to recall his journey through the afterlife.